RaulCotar/rayalloc/README.md

 ## Interface
-The interface has (will have rather) 2 parts: the main array interface and the "malloc" one.
-The later is separate (different header and lib) and is just a very thing wrapper (like 20 SLOC thin) around the array interface for the sake of having a `malloc` replacement.
+The interface has 2 parts: the main array interface and the "malloc" one.
+The later is separate (different header) and is just a very thin wrapper (like 20 SLOC thin) around the array interface for the sake of having a `malloc` replacement.
 Check the headers for the complete interface.
 Here you can see a non-exhautive list of functions and objects: function/object | description
 :--|:--
 `void *rayalloc(u64 cap, u64 elsize, bool raw)` | allocate a new array